 - Easy to eat, in just one tasty bite.

-- You’ll love the fresh bail mayo in these baby sandwiches.
+- You’ll love the fresh basil mayo in these baby sandwiches.

 - The ingredients can be prepped in advance, so you can easily assemble the skewers on party day.

-- With its colorful red and green layers, this appetizer is perfect for the holidays.
+- With their colorful red and green layers, these bacon appetizers are perfect for the holidays.